BDC Hamburger Icon

 Open row

 Starting a business is complicated, but starting and running a one-person business can be especially daunting.
-While it means you won’t have a team to support your goals or the luxury of delegating, becoming a motivated entrepreneur is a chance to combine passion and effort to create something great and realize your dreams.
+It means you won’t have a team to support your goals or the luxury of delegating.
+But, becoming a motivated entrepreneur is a chance to combine passion and effort to create something great and realize your dreams.

 How to start a one-person business

-We gathered tips and advice from successful self-owned business entrepreneurs to help you start your one-person venture.
+We gathered tips and advice from successful self-owned business entrepreneurs to help you start your solo venture.
 While every entrepreneur and business is different, many pointers will likely apply.

 1. Start your self-owned business on the side.